tabii238/HTML-and-CSS-Projects/README.md

 Portfolio Website:

 This is the live website assignment where I purchased my own domain and published the site online.
 It was styled using CSS and contains a navbar, about section, contact section, as well as links to my github and LinkedIn accounts!
+Some Javascript animation was added later as well.

 Miscelaneous Files: